conradkurtmiller/NBA_salary_analysis/README.md

 Model Building
 ------

 I built a couple of models based on this data and its correlation.
 I quickly recognized that this dataset is quite small, and with multiple stats having somewhat colinear correlation, it would best benefit from a linear regression.
-I was able to create a formula that ended up with an Rsquared value of 0.58, and the formula is as follows
+I was able to create a formula that ended up with an R-squared value of 0.580, and the formula is as follows

 <h3 align="center"> Player salary = -5266514 + 171312(MPG) -189684(PER) + 274808(VORP) + 163460(USG) + 762682(OBPM) + 297655(Age) </h3>

-However, when I attempted to draw up a formula to estimate role players' salaries, the highest Rsquared value I could return was .243
+However, when I attempted to draw up a formula to estimate role players' salaries, the highest R-squared value I could return was 0.243

 Conclusions
 ======